bregman-arie/devops-exercises/common-qa.md

 ### Where the questions and answers are coming from?

 Well, from everywhere - past experience, colleagues, contributors, ... but please note we do not allow copying interview questions from interview questions sites to here.
-There are people who worked hard on adding those to their sites and we respect that.
+There are people who worked hard on adding those to their sites and we respect that.<br>
+As an evidence, we did deny pull requests with copied content from other sites.

 ### What are the top DevOps skills required for being a DevOps Engineer?